MicrosoftDocs/learn/learn-pr/azure/gather-metrics-blob-storage/includes/3-exercise-specify-monitor-blob-metrics.md

 ## Summary

 In this exercise, you applied the knowledge you gained in the previous module in a practical environment.
-You created a storage group with associated blob storage, then viewed the different metrics that appear.
+You created a storage account with associated blob storage, then viewed the different metrics that appear.